nutriverse/mwana/README.md

   undernutrition prevalence, read this [guide](https://nutriverse.io/mwana/articles/prevalence.html#estimation-of-the-combined-prevalence-of-wasting).

-### 3. Sample size checker
+### 3. IPC sample size checker

-`mwana` provides a handy function for checking whether a specific anthropometric dataset has met the minimum sample size requirements for each of the dataset domains.
+`mwana` provides a handy function for checking whether a specific anthropometric dataset has met the minimum sample size requirements for each of the dataset domains based on IPC requirements.
 The function assesses this sample size requirement based on whether the dataset was collected through a survey, a screening exercise, or a sentinel site surveillance.
 To learn more about this function, read this [guide](https://nutriverse.io/mwana/articles/ipc_amn_check.html).

 ### 4. Reporting of data plausibility checks and prevalence estimation summary outputs